neurophysik/jitcdde/docs/index.rst

 The matrix induced by this scalar product can largely be calculated beforehand and thus the scalar product itself can be evaluated efficiently.
 Note that for the limit of an infinitely fine sampling, this yields the same result as Farmer’s approach.

+.. automodule:: mackey_glass_lyap

+As the Lyapunov vectors (separation functions) are quite difficult to interpret, they are not returned as of now (if you need them, please `make a feature request <http://github.com/neurophysik/jitcdde/issues>`_).
+There also is a class (`jitcdde_restricted_lyap`) that allows to calculate Lyapunov exponents for the dynamics transversal to some manifold (such as a synchronisation manifold).